aiidateam/aiida-quantumespresso-hp/README.md

-# aiida-uscf
+# aiida-quantumespresso-hp
-AiiDA plugin for the Uscf module of Quantum ESPRESSO
+AiiDA plugin for the Hubbard module of Quantum ESPRESSO

 # Requirements
 This package depends directly on `aiida-core >= v0.9.0` and the `aiida-quantumespresso` package.